Amazon expands on Bezos’ summer camp with new AI, robotics conference

 Amazon promised talks, workshops and demonstrations from its experts, covering topics including Alexa, drone delivery and how artificial intelligence can “drive business efficiency, streamline operations, improve automation, reach customers through new services and interfaces, and more.”

 It did not say whether the program would cover any of the potential downsides to these technologies.
-Machine learning systems and the data they are trained on can reflect and amplify existing racial and gender biases.
+Machine-learning systems and the data they are trained on can reflect and amplify existing racial and gender biases.
 There are growing fears about economic displacement as jobs are lost to automation.
 The company said the agenda is still being developed.

 Taking my new dog for a walk at the #MARS2018 conference. #BostonDynamics pic.twitter.com/vE6CXrvV3o